Fred Stringer

-Fred Stringer was manager of Hull City between September 1914 and July 1916.
-He succeeded Harry Chapman but was replaced by David Menzies.
+Fred Stringer (28 July 1875 – 17 January 1940) was an English association football manager who is best remembered as manager of Hull City between September 1914 and July 1916.

+Stringer was the club's fourth-ever manager, succeeding Harry Chapman and being replaced by David Menzies.
 He had a win percentage of 51.16% from 43 competitive games: 22 wins, 6 draws and 15 losses.
 This is the best combined percentage of any Hull City manager.